SharonMauda/SharonMauda/README.md

 I'm a computer science student with big passion for problem solving.

-Currently looking with great motivation for my first student position at a software developer.
+Currently looking with great motivation for my first student position as a software developer.

 #### Experienced with developing: